We have several reward systems across the school

 The houses compete for the House Points Trophy throughout the year and for the Sports Day Trophies in the summer.
 House points are most often awarded by the class teachers for good learning but can be given out by any adult within the school.
 Children record their own house points on their classroom display and each week, two Year 6 Lowry prefects total the house points across the school.
 These totals are read out in assembly and displayed graphically in the library.

 Each week the class teachers choose one child to receive a Star of the Week Award.
 Children are chosen if they display exceptional learning behaviour during the week.
-Children’s’ names are published on the weekly Newsletter and, in addition, they can wear their own clothes for a day and eat lunch with the Headteacher.
+Children’s’ names are published on the weekly Newsletter and, in addition, they can wear their own clothes for a day.

 Read our latest Ofsted report.